“You be Tom, and I’ll be Huckleberry.”

 “So what?
 It’s cool.
 And maybe the bats are there.”

 Kevin sighed.
 He stood up and started walking away from the pond with his chin in his chest, scuffing his feet with each step.
 The forest was finally in full green.
 It had rained the night before, and everything was damp.
 Kevin and Daniel had spent nearly every day of the last month in the forest.
 They’d wake up, eat breakfast, ride bikes for an hour, and then end up here.
-Daniel loved spending time in the forest.
-In fact, he never wanted to leave.
+Daniel loved spending time in the woods.
+He never wanted to leave.
 He’d show up in the morning with new bruises on his arms and legs and talk about how he was a man of the woods.
-Kevin never had any bruises.
+Kevin never had any injuries.
 Maybe he wasn’t as clumsy.
-Or maybe he just wasn’t a man of the woods.
+Or perhaps he just wasn’t a man of the woods.

 When they got to the caves, something seemed different.
 There was a small wrapper outside of the entrance.
 Daniel put his hand out to hold Kevin from moving forward and put his finger over his mouth to tell him to be quiet.
 He whispered.